 That is part of why I love this.
 SO simple!

-Mix the dry pudding pouch with water using your mixer just long enough to get them mixed well together.
+Mix the dry pudding pouch with milk using your mixer just long enough to get them mixed well together.

 Set it aside for now.